 Power to choose Texas

-The great benefit of deregulation is that you, the consumer, now have the power to choose your own electricity plan that is the right match for your home and electricity usage.
+The great benefit of deregulation is that you, the consumer, can choose your electricity plan that is the right match for your home and electricity usage.

 With REPs competing for your hard-earned dollars, the market has become flooded with competitive offers that give you plenty of opportunities.